polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 ### Contracts Pallet

-The contracts pallet (`pallet_contracts`) implements a WebAssembly-based approach to smart contracts.
+The contracts pallet (`pallet_contracts`) implements a WebAssembly based approach to smart contracts.

 1. **Wasm**.
 The contracts pallet uses WebAssembly as its compilation target.
 Any language that compiles to Wasm can potentially be used to write smart contracts.
 Nevertheless, it is better to